 Fill the egg cup or small container with water, and add 1-2 drops of essential oil, then take the water into your mouth, and gargle for as long as you can.
 Do not swallow.
 I usually rinse my mouth with water afterwards as the taste isn’t that good.

-You can also use lavender or tea tree essential oil in place of myrrh.
+You can also use lavender essential oil in place of myrrh.
 Or you could try one drop of myrrh and one drop of lavender.

 I chose to use myrrh essential oil because it is very good for oral care.
 It is antimicrobial, anti-septic, anti-inflammatory, anti-catarrhal and an expectorant so very useful for coughs and sore throats.